EIC Special Issue

 Student Authors

-The Law Review encourages students to submit online features.
+The Law Review encourages students to submit to Online.
 However, it does not consider student submissions for Articles if the sole author is a current J.D. student (at New York University School of Law or elsewhere).
 We will consider Articles co-authored by J.D. students if one of the co-authors is not a current J.D. student.

 Scholastica